WebOfTrustInfo/rwot2-id2020/draft-documents/identity-crisis.md

 ###### Spontaneous Correlation

-Consider a dinner party where, tragically, a guest who happens to have conjunctivitis (aka pinkeye) trips and breaks the host’s favorite vase.
+Consider a dinner party where, a guest who happens to have conjunctivitis (aka pinkeye) tragically trips and breaks the host’s favorite vase.
 Later, we might not recall his name, or maybe we never knew it.
 Yet, there’s a good chance we’ll remember that guy who had pinkeye:

 > “Remember that guy who smashed Elly’s vase?”
 >